 Tolerance and Physical Addiction

-The National Institute on Drug Abuse (NIDA) advises the need for further research.
-This way, one can determine whether DMT is physically addictive.
-Current research suggests that users are not able to develop any tolerance for the drug.
+The National Institute on Drug Abuse (NIDA) advises the need for further research to determine whether DMT is physically addictive although current research suggests that users are not able to develop any tolerance for the drug.

 Is Ayahuasca Lethal?

-In August of 2012, there was a report of an 18-year-old Californian man to have died from consuming a lethal dose of Ayahuasca.
-This is while attending a Peruvian Ayahuasca retreat.
-They did not establish the lethal dose in this particular case or a lab setting.
+In August of 2012, there was a report of an 18-year-old Californian man who died from consuming a lethal dose of Ayahuasca while attending a Peruvian Ayahuasca retreat.
+Unfortunately, the size of the lethal dose was not.

 Psychological Side Effects of Ayahuasca

-Those who have consumed Ayahuasca warn that “the drug is not for everybody.”
-The intensity of the brew can evoke a very negative experience.
-It is especially with pre-existing emotional or psychological conditions like schizophrenia.
+Those who have consumed Ayahuasca warn that “the drug is not for everybody” as the intensity of the brew can evoke a very negative experience, especially in those with pre-existing emotional or psychological conditions like schizophrenia.

 Worsened Mood (‘bad trips’)

-Many users report a journey into past traumatic events, viewed as a bystander.
-The intense nature of the experience may evoke feelings of fear, paranoia and emotional hurt.
-It will happen as one revisits these events.
-It is not uncommon for users who have these negative experiences to consume the drug again.
-This way, they can confront these past events in an attempt to ‘set things right.’
+Many users report a journey into past traumatic events but viewed as a bystander almost like an out-of-body.
+The intense nature of the experience may evoke feelings of fear, paranoia and emotional hurt whilst one revisits these events.
+It is not uncommon for users who have these negative experiences to consume the drug again as a way to confront these past events in an attempt to ‘set things right.’